 If you have speech or hearing problems you can use a text phone service on 0800 328 0512 or Welsh speakers can call on 0800 678 3722.
 Your call is free and confidential and you do not have to give your name or address.

-You can also report your suspicions to a member of staff if you are visiting the council or send the details in writing to NBFH, PO Box 224, Preston PR1 1GP.
+You can also report your suspicions by sending the details in writing to NBFH, PO Box 224, Preston PR1 1GP.

 Examples of benefit fraud